 Don’t Leave your food outside in the Open

 Do not make the mistake of leaving your food outside or in an unattended tent.
 Critters love human food, and they will get into anything you leave out.
-Even small animals, like chipmunks and squirrels, can make a huge mess, and the food isn’t very good for them, either.
+Even tiny creatures, like chipmunks and squirrels, can create a lot of mess and suffer from the poor quality of the food.
 In some areas, you risk a run-in with something less desirable, like a bear or a skunk.

 And don’t store food in your tent, either, because you certainly don’t want animals in there!
 Usually, it is fine to put dry food in your car and to close and latch your cooler.
 In some areas, where bears are known to roam, you will need to make your food even more secure.
-Find out ahead of time what is required and make sure you have the supplies and know-how to do that.
+Make sure you have the necessary tools and knowledge by finding out in advance what is needed.

 Don’t forget your warm clothes